Among the Lesser Gods

 - Which character do you relate to?
 Why?
 How would you like to see your character’s story play out after the close of the book?

 How have your book groups gone?
 Let me know in the comments section, and suggest more discussion questions.
-And email if you’d like me to attend or Facetime into your group.
+And email if you’d like me to attend or videoconference with your group.